studian/SDC_HW03_Behavioral-Cloning-Org/writeup_template.md

 There is an examples of the left, center, and right images.
 ![alt text][image2]

+There is an distribution of the traing steering angle datasets.
+![alt text][image7]

-To make general trainning model, I use new datasets using two methods.
+To make general training model, I use new datasets using two methods.

 * First method is random flipping : I make flipped images of probability 50%.
  ![alt text][image5]